altocodenl/tagaway/readme.md

       - If the file upload returns an error that's neither 400 or 409, adds an item to `State.upload.summary.UID.errors`.
       - Invokes `query account` and `query tags`.
       - If `State.page` is `pics`, invokes `query pics` and `query tags`.
-   8. `report unsupportedFormats`: using `State.upload.new.format`, it invokes `post unsupportedFormats`.

 6. Import
    1. `change State.page`: if `State.page` is `import`, 1) if no `Data.account`, `query account`; 2) for all providers, if `Data.import.PROVIDER.authOK` is set, it deletes it and invokes `import list PROVIDER true` to create a new list; 3) for all providers, if there's no `Data.import.PROVIDER`, invoke `import list PROVIDER`.